 Altak Listed by play Ransomware Group

-On February 8, 2026, the ransomware group known as Play added Altak to its public leak site, confirming that it had exfiltrated internal files from the United States-based company during a ransomware attack.
+On February 8, 2026, the ransomware group known as Play added Altak to its public leak site, claiming that it had exfiltrated internal files from the United States-based company during a ransomware attack.

 Public reporting indicates that Play posted Altak on its dark-web leak portal, listing the victim under the entry dated February 8, 2026.
 The data consists of internal files exfiltrated after the group deployed ransomware.
 The exact number of people whose information appears in the files remains unknown, and the specific types of records have not been detailed beyond the general description of internal company documents.
 No ransom deadline or additional screenshots have been publicly released in the initial posting.